 Messages can be explicitly stated through your page copy, or implicitly conveyed through underlying context and imagery.
-For each journey stage, think about what messages will help your customers to feel confident about your organisation and offerings.
+For each journey stage, think about what messages will help your customers feel confident about your organization and offerings.

-Motivational content is what motivates people to make a change, or take an action.
+Motivational content prompts people to make a change or take an action.
 It’s what triggers people to want to do something.
-For example, on financial website, motivational content may paint a picture of why it’s important to invest in your future, now.
+For example, on a financial website motivational content may paint a picture of why it’s important to start investing in your future early.

 Once people want to make a change, it’s important to provide a quick and easy way to take action.
 This is enabling content.
 It’s what triggers people to actually do something.
 On websites, these are the call-to-actions and contact numbers.